Dash2100/Django_Account/README.md

 # Django_Account
-Just an example of login system
+Just an example of login system<br>
 Use ```python manage.py runserver``` to start server